flamapy/flamapy_docs/_operations/configuration_distribution.md

 rest: false
 ---

-# Product Distribution
+# Configuration distribution

 **Description**:
 Analyzes the distribution of configurations within the feature model, identifying how features are grouped across valid configurations.

 **Application**:
-Useful for understanding the variety and commonality of products generated from the feature model, aiding in product planning and strategy.
+Useful for understanding the variety and commonality of configurations generated from the feature model, aiding in product planning and strategy.

 **Example**:
 Evaluating the distribution of various car models generated from a car feature model.